 You’ve heard the saying, “You get more with honey than vinegar.”
 Think of the times of influence in your life.
-The times when you really sat down and made some changes.
-More than likely it came from a moment when someone showed they cared.
+The times when you sat down and made some changes.
+More than likely, it came from a moment when someone showed they cared.
 As parents, we get so caught up in disciplining our kids that it becomes automatic.
 Listen to ourselves, Don’t do that, I told you not to do that, I told you not to hang around with him, that you would get into trouble, now look, and on and on.

-By showing kids that we care by holding our temper when things are tense.
+We show kids that we care by holding our temper when things are tense.
 We are patient when we want to get angry.
 You might say, Rich, you’ve got to be kidding, this is pie in the sky.
-No, we can make changes in our patience by programming ourselves to take a more loving approach.
-When we show someone that we care about them and then make a suggestion, they are more likely to hear us.
+No, we can change our patience by programming ourselves to take a more loving approach.
+When we show someone that we care about them and then suggest, they are more likely to hear us.
 Have you ever had a performance evaluation at your work?

 Take some time to examine your parenting style.
 What is working?
 What isn’t working?
 How can you add Influence #1: Show that you care?
 How can you be more patient?
 You might begin by trying this with something low stakes.
 A simple situation where you would be in control anyway, but this time how that you care by asking some questions: Are you OK?
 Can we take a minute right now and talk?
-I think you will be surprised at kids’ reaction and how beneficial it is towards building a relationship.
+I think you will be surprised at kids’ reactions and how beneficial it is towards building a relationship.

-Parenting is about influence and influence is about relationships.
+Parenting is about influence, and influence is about relationships.